MicrosoftDocs/learn/learn-pr/azure/building-end-to-end-data-governance-master-data-stack-with-microsoft-purview-cluedin/includes/2-exercise-deploy-configure-environment.md

 To provide an end to end data technology stack, we'll be creating many resources and integrating them together to create a flow of data.
-This exercise includes setting up Azure Data Factory, Microsoft Purview, CluedIn, a service principal, and an Azure Storage account.
+This exercise includes setting up Azure Data Factory, Microsoft Purview, CluedIn, a service principal, an Azure Storage account, and Azure Key Vault.
 If you have these components already, you can move on to the next section.

 >[!TIP]
 >Even if you already have a security principal, confirm you have the correct permissions in the [set up authentication using a service principal](#set-up-authentication-using-service-principal) section.